11 min. to read

 Another feature that has become more common in the crop adjustment is Straighten.
 Lightroom, Photos for macOS, and Luminar all include this adjustment.
 So if your horizon is slightly off kilter in the photo, you can correct it by applying straighten in the crop settings.

-And finally, be aware whether your application is non-destructive or a destructive editor.
-Non-destructive editors such as Lightroom, Luminar, and Photos for macOS, allow you to change your mind and go back and re-crop, or even restore the file to its original dimensions.
+And finally, before learning how to crop pictures, be aware of whether your application is non-destructive or a destructive editor.
+Non-destructive editors such as Lightroom, Luminar Neo, and Photos for macOS, allow you to change your mind and go back and re-crop, or even restore the file to its original dimensions.

 Photoshop, on the other hand, is a destructive image editor.
 So if you want to retain all the information from the original photo before cropping, it's best to duplicate it first, then use crop.